candlerb/htcondor_dag.py/README.md

 condor_submit_dag mytest.dag
 ~~~

-Monitor progress using `tail -f mytest.dag.dagman.out`.
-The output will be
+Monitor progress using `tail -f mytest.dag.dagman.out`, and
+`condor_q -run -dag`

-written to files `mytest.job.0.out` and `mytest.job.1.out`.
+The output will be written to files `mytest.print_sum0.0.out` and
+`mytest.print_sum1.0.out`.

 Environment
 -----------

 `htcondor.py` (or at least the bits used by htcondor.autorun) needs to be
 available when the job runs.
 You could install it on all the target nodes,
-but a simpler approach is to get htcondor to copy it for you, by changing
+but by default we get htcondor to copy it for you:
-the htcondor.sub file:

 ~~~
 transfer_input_files = htcondor.py,$(job_files)